How to Prep Your Home for Allergy Season

 Keep Your Bathroom Free From Mold

-If not properly cleaned, your bathroom can become a breeding ground for mold and mildew, and even more so if you live in an area with a high humidity level.
+If not properly cleaned, your bathroom can become a breeding ground for mold and mildew, even more so if you live in an area with high humidity levels.
 I’ve even heard alarming stories of mushrooms growing in people’s bathrooms.
 Disgusting!
 That’s because when the shower is used, it creates a warm and humid environment that leads to the growth of these types of allergens.

 With all the stuff being washed down the drain, sinks can be a catchall for some pretty nasty stuff.
-Be sure to schedule some time to pull out the drain stopper from time to time and clean out any captured hair and other goodies that cling there.
+Schedule time to pull out the drain stopper occasionally and clean out any captured hair and other goodies that cling there.

 Wear a Mask While Cleaning

-If you’re someone that loves to get down and dirty when it comes to cleaning around the house or while doing yard work, then I highly recommend that you consider wearing a mask when you do any of these tasks.
-Doing so will help keep your mouth, nose, and even eyes from being exposed to any dust or pollen particles that may be in the air.
+If you love to get dirty when it comes to cleaning around the house or doing yard work, I highly recommend that you consider wearing a mask when doing any of these tasks.
+Doing so will help keep your mouth, nose, and even eyes from being exposed to dust or pollen particles in the air.

-It’s also best to leave your home for a few hours after cleaning because it will limit your exposure to the dust and allergens that may be in the air.
-The Pros and Cons of Wearing a Mask Long Term This is especially true if you are subject to hay fever or asthma.
-Always have a histamine handy if you start to feel the effects of the dust or pollen in the air.
+It’s also best to leave your home for a few hours after cleaning because it will limit your exposure to the dust and allergens in the air.
+The Pros and Cons of Wearing a Mask Long-Term This is especially true if you are subject to hay fever or asthma.
+I still feel like those masks are like wearing a diaper on my face, but what do I know?

 If you feel you are always putting your immune system to the test, you may want to visit an immunology specialist.
-It could be that you’d really be helped with some allergy shots or other treatments based on various test they can administer.
+It could be that you’d be helped with some allergy shots or other treatments based on various tests they can administer.

-When your home starts to get humid, that’s when allergens are more likely to creep in and make their presence felt.
-One of the best tips that I have concerning your home and allergies is to purchase a dehumidifier.
-Trust me, it’s an investment that will make a world of difference in your home.
-To put it blatantly, mold, allergens, and other air particles simply won’t stand a chance, and that’s kind of the point.
+When your home gets humid, allergens are more likely to creep in and make their presence felt.
+One of my best tips concerning your home and allergies is to purchase a dehumidifier.
+Trust me, it’s an investment that will make a difference in your home.
+To put it bluntly, mold, allergens, and other air particles won’t stand a chance, and that’s the point.

 What else can cause allergies?

-Pets, dust mites, pollen count, carpet, your mattress, pillows, pet dander, a rug, poor indoor air quality, and so much more.
-Allergies can make you have a stuffy nose, cough, inflammation, nasal congestion, and watery eyes.
-Sometimes you need to take antihistamines to ensure the allergies stay at bay!
-The right medications can help you manage your allergy symptoms.
+Pets, dust mites, pollen count, carpet, your mattress, pillows, pet dander, throw rugs, poor indoor air quality, and so much more.
+Allergies can cause you to have a stuffy nose, cough, inflammation, nasal congestion, and watery eyes that may require nasal sprays and/or eye drops.
+Sometimes, you must take antihistamines to ensure the allergies stay at bay!
+The proper medications can help you manage your allergy symptoms.

 Final Word

-Allergy season may be well on its way, but that doesn’t mean that your family has to suffer through it this year!
+Allergy season may be well just around the corner, but that doesn’t mean your family must suffer through it this year!
 By implementing some of these preventable measures around your home, you’ll be well on your way to having an allergy-free spring and summer.
-Can you think of any other helpful tips that would help someone battle allergies in their home?
+Usually, your local weather reports will alert you through forecasts of pollen count levels.
+Monitor those reports and respond accordingly.
+Can you think of other helpful tips to help someone battle allergies at home?
 I’d love to hear from you!
 May God Bless this world, Linda

 Copyright Images: Clean Sheets AdobeStock_470074388 by Atlas, Seasonal Allergy AdobeStock_279030542 By Amarievikka